InFlight is a cloud services platform for servers provided by Envision Technology Advisors.

 The InFlight Cloud Platform is an Envision Technology Advisors' solution.

-Founded in 1998, Envision Technology Advisiors are technology consultants focused on cloud evolution.
+Founded in 1998, Envision Technology Advisors are technology consultants focused on cloud evolution.
 With specialties that include cloud and managed services, desktop and data center virtualization, wireless infrastructure and design, networking consulting, website design and development, and enterprise data solutions, Envision offers much more than just a cloud platform – they offer the services to help make your businesses’ transition to the cloud a success.

 With two offices – one just outside of Providence, RI and the other a few miles from Downtown Boston, Envision is one of New England’s most comprehensive business-oriented technology companies.